shan-emacs/emacs-packages-mirrors/melpa/languagetool-readme.txt

-Correct te buffer or region with LanguageTool and show its suggestions in the buffer
+Correct the buffer or region with LanguageTool and show its suggestions in the buffer.